 Gluten-free products have become so popular with the public that almost every wheat product now has a gluten-free version.
 Gluten-free crackers, hamburger buns, raisin bread, even chips are readily available at the supermarket.
 Unfortunately for me, I cannot buy any of those goods for my client because there is an ingredient in every one of them that he is allergic to!
 To deliver gluten-free meals that still resemble normal meals, I have to create my own bread and desserts.
 Almost every one of the gluten-free desserts that I have prepared in the past have been either too wet or too dry, until I found this recipe.
 This gluten-free french bread tastes very similar to the real thing – now add some garlic, butter, parmesan and cheese and you have gluten-free garlic bread that tastes like real garlic bread!
 Try this recipe out and you’ll be surprised at the outcome (in a good way)!

-- 2 cups +2 T GF All Purpose Baking Flour
+- 2 cups + 2 Tbsp Gluten Free All Purpose Baking Flour

 - 2-1/2 tsp Xanthan Gum